Pressio/pressio/docs/source/components/rom_galerkin_unsteady.rst

 - an unsteady implicit Galerkin problem satisfies the "steppable with args" concept discussed `here <ode_concepts/c7.html>`__

-so one can use the "advancers" in pressio/ode to step forward the problem.
+Solving these problems can thus be done via the "advancers" in pressio/ode to step forward the problem.
-Example below:

 :red:`finish`